 A blond woman that goes by the stage name Phyllisha Anne stood up, confessing : “that would be me!”
 The actress explained that she wanted to hear what they had to say.
 Mostly “lies”, she said upon leaving, being left with no choice.
 Indeed, in spite of a few persons who took her side arguing that she was “a kid of the family, one of us”, she got bluntly kicked out.

-After that incident, the speakers, including Steven Hirsch from Vivid Entertainment and Karen and John Stagliano from Evil Angel, explained why it was necessary to vote “no” and subtly passed the message that they needed some money.
-So far, proponents of prop 60 have the advantage : they raised more than 4 million dollars, essentially put down by the AIDS Healthcare Foundation, the organization behind the initiative.
-And their message is heard.
-According to the polls, about 55% of likely voters are for it.
+After that incident, the speakers, including Steven Hirsch from Vivid Entertainment and Karen and John Stagliano from Evil Angel, elaborated on the reasons why it was necessary to vote “no” and said that they needed some money to pass the message around.
+Because so far, proponents of prop 60 have got the advantage : they raised more than 4 million dollars, essentially put down by the AIDS Healthcare Foundation, the organization behind the initiative.
+And their message seems to be heard.
+According to the polls, about 55% of likely voters are in favor of it.

 “No on prop 60” people, supported by the Free Speech Coalition, have raised between 300.000 and 400.000 dollars, according to the press.
 During the meeting, they mentioned 328.000 dollars.
 Quite surprisingly, the biggest donors, they said, are California Democrats, who brought in 109.000 dollars.
 Republicans, in comparison, gave 10.000 dollars, according to a chart they showed.
 Religious vs liberal ideas are probably still influential, even when it comes to health and safety issues.